rehive/docs-portal/content/platform/usage/errors.md

 1. body (formatted in JSON) containing a `message` and `status`
 2. and HTTP response code

-The JSON error respone always includes a `message` string.
+The JSON error response always includes a `message` string.
 If an error occurred as a result of a specific attribute or key the error details will be outputted in the `data` object.

 Errors will be formatted in one of two ways.
 A minimal error message: